-Potty training girls is tough.
-Potty training boys is even harder.
-I’m sure you have come across 3 day potty training methods promising you can take care of potty training in 3 days or less.
-But you wonder if such methods are just gimmicks.
+Potty training can be tough!
+I’m sure you have come across many 3 day potty training methods that promise you can take care of potty training in 3 days or less—but you are still left wondering if such methods are just gimmicks?
 Same here!
-When I started potty training my daughter, she was such a hard case.
-I started looking into all of these potty training methods for girls, programs, and books.
-I was so desperate and wanted a quick fix.
-“Only 3 days!”
+When I started potty training my daughter, I had a very difficult time.
+She was very afraid of the potty and of letting it all go.
+I started looking into potty training methods for girls; I was quick to read all of the books and programs out there.
+I was so desperate and wanted a quick fix!
+Only 3 days?
 I thought…that’s awesome!

-What I really love is that she covers a variety of topics.
-She talks about differences between potty training boys and girls.
-She has special sections in the program for special needs children (autism, down syndrome etc).
-There is a section especially for twins/multiples, and older children who may be more difficult to train.
-The best part of this program is the “bumps in the road” section, which every potty training parent will face during potty training.
-In this section she addresses fear of pooping, wetting the bed, tantrums, regression, public restrooms and so much more.
-She also teaches you how to handle outings to places like the mall, fairs, pools, and even airplane travels.
-I also love the fact that you can ask her questions when they come up during the training process (and trust me, your always going to have questions).
-Carol offers a “lifeline” where you can reach her directly, with any unique questions you may have.
+What I really love is that she covers a variety of topics; she talks about differences between potty training boys and girls, has a special section in the program for special needs children, a section for twins/multiples, and a section for older children who may be more difficult to train.
+However, the best part of this program is the “bumps in the road” section, where she clearly details common obstacles that every potty training parent will likely face during potty training.
+In this section, she addresses fear of pooping, wetting the bed, tantrums, regression, public restrooms and so much more!
+She also teaches you how to handle outings to places like the mall, fairs, pools, and even traveling via airplane.
+Without the bumps in the road section, I would have been lost.
+That’s where I felt the other programs fell short.

-A program that quickly gained popularity (I’m guessing it has something to do with title).
-The gist of this program is that you take away all diapers, put on underwear, and don’t ever revert back to diapers.
-You offer liquids and high fiber foods.
-And you praise and reward your child for using the potty.
-It’s a pretty simple program, straightforward and easy to follow.
+The 3 day potty training program by Lora Jensen is a program that quickly gained popularity (I’m guessing it has something to do with title!).
+The gist of this program is that you take away all diapers, put on underwear, and don’t revert back to diapers.
+You offer liquids and high fiber foods to encourage peeing and pooping.
+You provide extensive praise and reward your child for using the potty successfully.
+It’s a pretty simple program—straightforward and easy to follow.

-The other thing that was a deal breaker was that Lora has you take away diapers, even at night-time.
-I agree taking them away during the day, but as I mentioned before night-time training is a developmental milestone, that matures with age.
-Lora says that if your child is at least 22 months old, they should be waking up dry and gives you a few different options of “nighttime training”.
-I tried her method and it just didn’t work.
-There is no way my 22 month old was going to stay dry at night.
-That is not something you can “train”.
-She wet the bed over and over.
-When she woke up, the diaper had cold pee, and she had no idea she peed the bed while sleeping.
+The other thing that was a deal breaker for me was that Lora has you take away diapers, even at nighttime.
+I agree that taking them away during the day is an important potty training step, but as mentioned, nighttime training is a developmental milestone that comes with age.
+Lora says that if your child is at least 22 months old, they should be waking up dry and gives you a few different options for “nighttime training”.
+I tried her method and it just didn’t work; there was no way my 22-month old was going to stay dry at night.
+But, that is not something you can “train”.
+My daughter just wet the bed over and over again; when she would wake up, the diaper had cold pee and she had had no idea she peed the bed while sleeping.